 I Asked My Friends to Share Their Morning Routine

 Recently, I read an article on Gisele Bündchen's glorious morning routine filled with coconut oil pulling, meditation, working out and lemon water sipping before she even starts her day.
 Yes, this all sounds dreamy, but I couldn’t quite relate.
-So I asked my friends to share their morning routines and here’s what I found.
+So I asked my friends to share their morning routines and uncovered new ways to enjoy the essence of each morning.

 As someone who is certainly not a morning person, I’ve rarely had a morning routine that was actually impactful.
 For starters, it’s always a struggle to wake up without multiple alarms.
 I skip breakfast then end up at the Starbucks drive-thru, as anticlimactic as that sounds.
 Meanwhile, my willingness to explore the latest holistic trends has led me to try everything on Gisele’s list, then lose interest after a few days.

 With some input from my friends, I’m learning that it’s not always about the action behind the routine, but the intention itself.
-While we might naturally do things to feel productive, a mindful morning focuses onto uncovering our own purpose.
+A mindful morning focuses on uncovering our own purpose.
 The difference is found within drinking a cup of coffee because it warms us up, rather than drinking it because we need caffeine.
-Within that sentiment of intention, my friends have some mindful practices for how we can enjoy the essence of each morning by being more present.

 1. I make a morning smoothie.